| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 and write.
 To put it another way - a large pot of bum-glue

-Writing isn't an easy profession or hobby.
+is invaluable.
+Join a writing group Writing isn't an easy profession or hobby.
 It requires

 large amounts of time alone and sometimes the powerful